mobxjs/mobx-angular/README.md

 ## Why use MobX
 The advantages of MobX are:
 * Normalized - MobX lets you define computed values that are based on the minimal state
-* Reactivity - MobX Automatically figures out when to re-invoke subscribers according to which observables they used.
+* Reactivity - MobX Automatically figures out when to re-invoke subscribers according to which observables they use.
 This allows for extremely performant applications
 * Plain objects - Use plain objects and classes with MobX decorators, or even observe existing objects (from external sources for example)
 * MobX is being used heavily in the community (mainly with React)